SynfiniDLT/daml-tokenization-toolkit/operations/README.md

 ---
 #### Create Account OpenOffers

 As a custodian, create `OpenOffer` contracts to allow parties to create accounts.
-For more information on the interfaces and templates used in this section refer to the `account-onboarding` folder at the base of this repository.
+Please refer to the interfaces and templates which are defined [here](/models/account-onboarding).

 ##### Input File Format